brandonmura/file-explorer/README.md

 ## Program Description
 This program is a console-based file explorer written in Java.
 It allows users to manage files and folders dynamically using various design patterns.

-## Team Collaboration
+## Self Completed
-This project was completed by Tawananyasha Murambinda and Ivan Iliev.
-Contributions are as follows:
+This project was completed by Tawananyasha Murambinda.
-- Ivan Iliev: Composite, Singleton, Command Patterns.
-- Tawananyasha Murambinda: Factory, Decorator, Observer Patterns.

 ## Design Patterns